sortofsleepy/ofxARKit/example-anchormanager/README.md

-#  example-basic
+#  example-anchormanager

 a basic example of how the AnchorManager class is used.
+You should be able to tap on the screen and have an image of the openFrameworks logo appear where you tapped.

-Thanks to Zach Lieberman for providing initial example.
+(The math needs a bit of work though heh - will get to that at another point)